dusty-nv/jetson-inference/docs/depthnet.md

 // load mono depth network
 depthNet* net = depthNet::Create();

-// depthNet always uses the same memory for the depth field,
+// depthNet re-uses the same memory for the depth field,
 // so you only need to do this once (not every frame) float* depth_field = net->GetDepthField();
 const int depth_width = net->GetDepthWidth();